isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-september.md

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep

-Alle partners die het programma Cloud Solution Provider (CSP) op Partner Center.
+Alle partners die via het Cloud Solution Provider (CSP)-programma op Partner Center.

 ### <a name="summary"></a>Samenvatting